 The School's policy is to grant paid absences for vacation and sick leave.
 Employees are encouraged to use vacation time in the benefit period in which it is earned.
-There are two categories of employees, twelve-month employees and ten-month employees.
+There are two categories of employees, twelvemonth employees and ten-month employees.

-Twelve-month employees: All exempt twelve-month employees are able to carryover and accrue up to a maximum of 40 hours of current year vacation time each year.
+- Twelve-month employees: All exempt twelve-month employees are able to carryover and accrue up to a maximum of 40 hours of current year vacation time each year.
 If the employee has been employed by the School at least five years they may sell back their unused vacation time over the maximum allowed rollover hours for that particular benefit period.
 No employee is permitted to carry over more than 240 accrued hours of vacation to the next benefit period.
-After five years of service, upon termination of employment, these employees are eligible to receive pay for accrued unused vacation time.
+After five years of service, upon termination of employment, these employees are eligible to receive pay for accrued unused vacation time. - Ten-month employees: All ten-month employees are able to carryover and accrue up to a maximum of 16 hours of current year personal leave time.
+All unused personal leave in excess of 16 hours for that benefit period will be paid out at the employee's rate of pay at the end of the contract.
+No ten-month employee is permitted to carry over more than 22 accrued personal leave days to the next benefit period.